Bourkekev/ms4-power-fitness-gym/README.md

 ### Acknowledgements

  - Thanks to my mentor Anthony Ngene for his suggestions and his time.
+ - Thanks to Chris Zielinski from Code Institute, for teaching us django.
  - Thanks to those on Slack for reviewing my project and making suggestions.